mrvllus/dotnet-aspire-workshop/workshop/8-integration-testing.md

 ## Creating the Integration Test Project

-1. Create a new test project named `IntegrationTests` in the `complete` folder.
+1. Create a new test project named `IntegrationTests`.
 1. Add references to the required packages in the `IntegrationTests.csproj` file:

 ```xml